MartinCazares/UnrealEngine-Brownie/README.md

 Just with the code above we can start a phone call.

+# Share Text
+This capability allows you to natively share any text to one of the elegible apps in the device.

+## Documentation
+**Sharing Text**

+    /**
+     Params:
+     FString textToShare,
+     */
+    void BrownieThunkCpp_ShareText(FString textToShare)

+## Example - How to use it

+After enabling the capability in Brownie's Plugin Settings screen, all you need to do to ***share any text*** is this:

+	FString textToShare = MessageTxt->GetText().ToString();

+    #if PLATFORM_ANDROID
+	    extern void BrownieThunkCpp_ShareText(FString textToShare);
+	    BrownieThunkCpp_ShareText(textToShare);
+    #endif

+Just by adding the code above anywhere you want in your project you would be able to share any text html/json/plain/etc.

 # List of all the Events fired by the library
     FBrownieLocationPermissionGranted onLocationPermissionGranted;
     FBrownieOnLocationUpdate onLocationUpdate;
     FBrownieOnTakeScreenshotFinished onTakeScreenshotFinished;
     FBrownieOnTextToSpeechInitFinished onTextToSpeechInitFinished;
     FBrowniePhoneCallPermissionGranted onPhoneCallPermissionGranted;
+    FBrownieBiometricsErrorResult onBiometricsErrorResult;
+    FBrownieBiometricsSuccessResult onBiometricsSuccessResult;